tambep/tambep.github.io/papers.md

 Algorithmic Literacy in the Labor Market

-After COVID-19: Is Region Still an Advantage for Entrepreneurial Ventures?\
+Is Region Still an Advantage for Entrepreneurial Ventures?\
 (with [David Hsu](https://mgmt.wharton.upenn.edu/profile/dhsu/))

-An Inside Job?
-Gender, Tech Careers, and the IT Earnings Gap

 # Published papers